OmegaK2/PyPoE/README.md

 More detailed docs: [http://omegak2.net/poe/PyPoE/](http://omegak2.net/poe/PyPoE/)

-The docs are ocasionally updated until I get a build bot up - however docs can also be manually built with sphinx.
+The docs are occasionally updated until I get a build bot up - however docs can also be manually built with sphinx.

 Overview
 --------